CarlosMecha/dwm/README.md

 * Print (and Shift+Print) for capturing a section or the entire screen.
 * Power menu (reboot, shut off, hibernate, etc) using Mod+Shift+q.
 * Characters menu using Mod+Compose key.
+* Add Mod+b and Mod+B to launch the bookmarks menu.
+* Change toggle the bar using Mod+- instead.

 ### Other changes